Last week I had the pleasure of giving a guest speech at Harvard to the Australian students association spanning both Harvard and MIT.

-I'll be honest—I was expecting sharp questions.
-I was not expecting the level of intellectual horsepower in that room.
+I was expecting sharp questions but I was not expecting the level of intellectual horsepower in that room.

-These students aren't just smart in the "good at exams" way.
-They're systems thinkers.
-They see around corners.
-Within the first ten minutes, I had a PhD candidate from MIT grilling me on the technical architecture of our data pipelines, a business school student asking about unit economics in emerging markets, and an undergrad who wanted to debate the merits of vertical integration for some new method he had come up with for battery tech.
+These students aren't just smart in the "good at exams" way (testmaxxers as I call them) - but are super innovative and all wanted to build companies.
+I wasn't getting the usual questions around PMF and raising but instead questions around unit economics in emerging markets, debates around the merits of vertical integration for some new method a student had come up with for battery tech.
 One Perth guy even showed me a t shirt he had made with his own design for a new way of writing out algorithms which was pretty sick.

 The Deep Tech Questions